Focal-JMLab: 2010s

 In 2011, Focal-JMlab merged with Naim Audio Limited, the leading high-end electronics brand in the UK, which mainly designs and manufactures audio electronics.
 The new holding company, Vervent Audio Group, owns and manages the two brands.
 However, both brands remain independent with their own specific philosophies and their own respective ranges and products.

 The two companies began consolidating their activities in 2013, with their presence on a common stand at the High-End Show in Munich.

 In 2011, Focal adopted a new visual identity and finally, in 2012, built a showroom and a new auditorium at its site in Saint-Étienne.

 In 2014, Focal&Naim Group was taken over by its management team, Naxicap Partners (major shareholder), Aquasourca and Garibaldi Participations.
 Jacques Mahul remains involved and becomes Focal-JMlab Vice-President.
 The same year, Focal is recognized by the French state thanks to The Entreprise du Patrimoine Vivant (Living Heritage Company).
 A label issued by the French Minister for Economy, Finances and Industry to recognize the excellence of traditional and industrial skills in French firms.

 In 2015, Guy HF cabinet-making became Focal Ebénisterie Bourgogne.

 2020s

 In 2019, Alpha Private Equity acquired a majority stake in Vervent Audio Group, which was later renamed Vervent Audio Holding.
 Cédrick Boutonet became the chairman and CEO, and the subsidiaries Focal Naim America and Focal Naim Canada were established.

 The same year saw the launch of a worldwide network of Focal Powered by Naim shops, with the first openings in Seoul (South Korea) and Lyon (France).
 These shops, shop-in-shops and corners dedicated to the Focal and Naim brands offer customers a brand experience.
 The FPBN network comprises more than 50 stores across North America, Europe and Asia.

 In January 2024, Focal became a member of the Comité Colbert, which promotes French expertise and excellence.

+2026 acquisition by Barco

+In March 2026, Belgian projector and display manufacturer Barco announced an agreement in principle to acquire Vervent Audio Group, the parent company of Focal and Naim, for approximately €135 million, a figure representing a little more than one times Vervent's annual revenue of around €110 million.
+The all-cash deal, to be financed from Barco's own funds, would end the ownership of European private equity firm Alpha Private Equity, which had held Vervent since 2019, and was expected to see Vervent merged into Barco's Entertainment division.